 MSc Programme in Biology

-2) The field work it self which takes place at the Arctic Station, University of Copenhagen, in Qeqertarsuaq at Disko, West Greenland, during 10 days in July
+2) Experimental field work at the Arctic Station, University of Copenhagen, in Qeqertarsuaq at Disko, West Greenland, during 10 days in July,

-3) Analysis of data and writing of report; in Copenhagen during August
+3) Analysis of data and writing of report in Copenhagen during July-August.

 - Carry out practical field work under challenging Arctic conditions